mapFactory/Github-Map/README.md

-# Release Date: August 24 2017 (pending better coded demo)
+gmgm,jgmjgtmjhtgmjutmjkut# Release Date: August 24 2017 (pending better coded demo)
 ## For Developers
 All code is included inside app folder.
 <br>Rakefile in app folder contains the commands that run the program.